xian-network/docs/src/tutorials/creating-a-token.md

 2. **Fill in token details.**  The following fields are required:

    - **Token Name and Symbol** – human‑readable name and ticker (e.g., *Shiba Inu* and *SHIB*).
 Symbols should be short and unique.
    - **Token Supply** – the total amount of tokens minted to your address.
 This supply will be available in your wallet immediately after creation.
 There is currently no built‑in mint/burn function, so choose a supply you’re comfortable with.
+Important: Keep the supply under 100 trillion (100,000,000,000,000) or it will not work on SNAKexchange.
    - **Token Contract Name** – the smart‑contract identifier.
 All Xian contracts start with `con_`; the name must be unique (e.g., `con_shiba_inu`).
 You will share this contract name with others when listing the token on dApps.

    Optional fields include a **Token Logo URL** (a 1:1 PNG hosted on GitHub or IPFS) and a **Token Website URL**.
 These details improve your token’s appearance in wallets and explorers.
 An example form is shown below: